Last Updated on 29th June 2020 by Sophie Nadeau

 The National Museum of Scotland is filled with history and gives you the chance to learn more about the city at a local level.
 Free to visit, it makes the perfect rainy day activitiy and is even home to Dolly the Sheep (the first ever successfully cloned animal).

 With the Castle at one end and Holyrood Park at the other, the Royal Mile is one of those ‘must-see Edinburgh’ attractions that most certainly can’t be missed on any trip to the city.
-Located in the very heart of the city, a walk down the Royal Mile will allow you to see plenty of pubs, churches and other historic buildings.
+Located in the very heart of the city, a walk down the Royal Mile will allow you to see plenty of pubs, churches and other historic buildings between two castles.

 The ancient churchyard of Greyfriars Kirkyard dates all the way back to the 16th Century.
 Located near the Old Town part of the city, a number of famous Edinburgh residents are now interred here.
 It’s also said that JK Rowling got much of her inspiration for names in the Harry Potter series by wandering around the graveyard and looking at the grave markers.